 A Feature encompasses both the technical and commercial aspects of any topic relevant to our readership.
 This format is intended to complement the emerging scientific developments reported in the research section, and also to provide a forum for regulatory and business topics that would otherwise not be covered in the journal.

 - Use of tables and figures is strongly encouraged.

 - Written in a journalistic style, accessible to a wide range of non-specialist readers.

-Obituaries are by prior arrangement only, although suggestions are welcome.
-Obituaries are not peer reviewed.
+Articles in our Measure for Measure section focus on various aspects of metrology, including physical units and fundamental constants.
+These articles are by prior arrangement only, although suggestions are welcome.
+They are not peer reviewed.